avioconsulting/mule-linter/docs/available_rules.md

 ```

 *excessiveLoggers* is an optional variable representing the number of sequential loggers of the same level required to fail the rule.
-The value can be an integer or an EnumMap, where the Enum is `LogLevel` found within the class `com.avioconsulting.mule.linter.model.configuration.LoggerComponent`.
+The value can be an integer or an EnumMap, where the Enum is `LogLevel` found within the class `com.avioconsulting.mule.linter.model.configuration.LoggerComponent` or `com.avioconsulting.mule.linter.model.configuration.AVIOLoggerComponent`.
 The default is the integer value `2`, or the equivalent EnumMap:
 ```groovy
 EnumMap<LoggerComponent.LogLevel, Integer> excessiveLoggers =